Gurkan-Korkmaz/CDS-Scan/README.md

-Little disclaimers what to expect of these scripts and the dataset and how to use them.
+Little disclaimers what to expect from these scripts and the dataset and how to use them.

+- All Raw Data files of the datasets are deposited in two file formats: Microsoft Excel Worksheet (.xlsx) & OpenDocument Spreadsheet (.ods).

-- Header explanations can be found in Stop-Codon-Frequencies/RawData/ Click on the Header Cells to find comments that explain the Headers in more detail.
+- Header explanations can be found in Stop-Codon-Frequencies/RawData/ click on the Header cells to find comments that explain the Headers in more detail.